-On the Named locations blade, in the menu on the top, click New locations.
+On the Named locations blade, click New location.

 a.
-In the Name textbox, type a name for your named location.
+In the Name box, type a name for your named location.

 b.
-In the IP range textbox, type an IP range.
+In the IP ranges box, type an IP range.
 The IP range needs to be in the Classless Inter-Domain Routing (CIDR) format.

 c.
 Click Create.